solbu/hldig/TESTING.md

 _Note: hlsearch.sh is a wrapper script that calls hlsearch._

+So lighttpd can find the web graphics and css stylesheet, in your server root, make a symbolic link to testing/htdocs/hldig

+    ln -s ../testing/hldig

 Change back to the top level of your hldig source directory.
 Start the lighttpd server